ZhengMichaelLiu/Project_Blockchain_SimplifiedPrism/README.md

 Rust is installed now.
 Great!
 ```

-After this, you can use the rustup command to also install beta or nightly channels for Rust and Cargo.
+After this, you can use the `rustup` command to also install `beta` or `nightly` channels for Rust and Cargo.

 ## Usage

 After downloading the source code, follow the steps listed below to run the project:

-1. Open up 3 termimals and start three processes of the program by running these three commands respectively:
+1. Open up 3 termimals and start three processes of the program by running these three commands, respectively:

 ```bash
 cargo run -- -vvv --p2p 127.0.0.1:6000 --api 127.0.0.1:7000